matt5342/matt5342/README.md

 **Languages:**

-Ruby, Javascript, C#, Java, HTML, CSS
+C#, Ruby, Javascript, Typescript, Java, HTML, CSS

 **Frameworks:**

-Ruby on Rails, React, Redux, .NET, Spring Boot
+.NET, Vue3, Ruby on Rails, React, Redux, Spring Boot

 **Databases:**

-PostgreSQL, SQLite
+SQL Server, PostgreSQL, SQLite

-**Currently Learning:**

-Java, Spring, Hibernate, MySQL, Maven, Spring Boot
+I’m currently working on a project to tag images with alts using GPT4's Vision preview model.

 <!--
 **matt5342/matt5342** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.